Ka1012/betterdiscord-theme/README.md

-# betterdiscord-theme
+download better discord
-Blackclover theme
+open the theme folder
-so you go on YT and look at a vi on How to add a theme add u add it
+drag the blackclover Theme V2 into the theme folder and you activate it and boom you have a better discord theme